Anurag8305/propeye-technologies-puppeteer/README.md

 ```

-<h2>💻 Tech Stack</h2>
+<💻 Tech Stack

 Technologies used in the project:
 *   Node
 *   JavaScript

-<h2>Special Thanks 😊</h2>
+Special Thanks 😊

-<p>Special thanks to Propeye-Technologies for giving me this opportunity to show and deploy my skills
+Special thanks to Propeye-Technologies for giving me this opportunity to show and deploy my skills
-and to explore ideas and learn new things about project-making.</p>
+and to explore ideas and learn new things about project-making.